modeset/-deprecated-utensils/app/assets/components/togglable/readme.md

 # Togglable
-Base class for adding, removing and toggling classes on a given element.
+Base class for adding, removing and toggling classes on a given element and/or related elements.

 ```html
 data-bindable="togglable"